sciabarra/Sparkoin/README.md

-# ScakaKit
+# ScalaKit

 A modular Scala starting points build on top of git.

-Using this kit and merging branchs you can quickly build your enviroment with advanced features.
+Using this kit by merging branchs you can quickly setup an advanced development environmet.

 To use: